AlexRogalskiy/Ruby-CodeScreen-Fibonacci/README.md

 The tests that are run and are visible to the candidate are located in `test/test_fibonacci.rb`.

 The tests that are run and are not visible to the candidate are located in `test/test_hidden_fibonacci.rb`.

+Your solution also must use/be compatible with `Ruby version 3.0`.